yakkala-pooja/AI-Powered-Meeting-Summarizer-and-Action-Tracker/README.md

    - Ensure Ollama is running: `ollama list`
    - Pull the required model: `ollama pull mistral`

+4. **OpenAI API Issues**:
+   - Check your API key is correct
+   - Verify you have sufficient API credits
+   - Check your network connection

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.